thesocompany/vagov-content/pages/disability/how-to-file-claim/when-to-file/pre-discharge-claim.md

 ### Go through the Decision Ready Claim (DRC) program

 This is the fastest way to get your claim processed.
 You'll work with an accredited Veterans Service Organization (VSO) to file your claim.
-A VSO is a private nonprofit group that serves as an advocate for Veterans and Servicemembers as well as their dependents and survivors.
+A VSO is a private nonprofit group that serves as an advocate for Veterans and service members as well as their dependents and survivors.
 With your VSO's help, you can get a decision within 30 days.

 **To file a claim through the DRC program, you'll need to:**